zhubert/malachite/README.md

 Some code trickery, quite honestly.

-* The first time the function is called, Malachite will build a shared library from your Go code
+* The first time the function is called, Malachite will build a shared library from all the Go code in your "app/go" folder
 * It then uses Ruby's Fiddle to call the shared library
 * Arguments are passed back and forth via JSON

+Because of the JSON step, you'll only see real performance gains on computationally difficult tasks.
+Ruby's JSON conversion is a large tax.

 ### Ruby 2.2.4+